LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Technical appendices and supplementary material

-In Table \ref{table:medmnist2} and Figure \ref{fig:med2}, we present the AUCROC for ten 2D medical imaging datasets from MedMNISTv2 at varying levels of label noise.
-Across most datasets and noise levels, LiLAW enhances the AUCROC scores, ranging from minor to substantial gains.
-A few instances show slight decreases in AUCROC when LiLAW is applied.
-However, in general, LiLAW provides modest improvements or minor deteriorations and in all noise levels.
+In Table \ref{table:medmnist2} and Figure \ref{fig:med2}, we present the AUROC for ten 2D medical imaging datasets from MedMNISTv2 at varying levels of label noise.
+Across most datasets and noise levels, LiLAW enhances AUROC ranging from minor to substantial gains.
+LiLAW provides improvements or minor deteriorations across all noise levels.
+In Figure \ref{fig:med1}, we present the accuracy results shown in Table \ref{table:medmnist}.